publishpress/PublishPress-Capabilities/readme.txt

 PublishPress Capabilities offers you the ability to back up and restore your permissions.
 This feature is very helpful if you want to test out changes on your site, or if you've installed a new plugin that has changed your site's permissions.

 Every time you change your permissions, the PublishPress Capabilities plugin will now automatically create a backup.
-If you make a mistake, go to the “Backup” menu link and you'll be able to roll back to a previous version.
+If you make a mistake, go to the "Backup" menu link and you'll be able to roll back to a previous version.
 [Click here to see how to backup permissions](https://publishpress.com/knowledge-base/backup-restore-permissions/).

 = Create or Copy User Roles =